Teacher Accused Of Abusing Students At School

 Brockton Superintendent of Schools Kathleen Smith responded with a statement saying: “It is never acceptable to be physically aggressive in any way with students and we are investigating allegations that have been made at the Brookfield school.”

+Natale, however, is not buying it.
+“If we never got you guys involved there would be no letters going out they’re just covering their bridges, they should be ashamed of themselves, they really should,” Natale said.

-Natale says the school told them that a child abuse report has been filed with DCF but they still plan to file a police report.
+Natale says the school told them that a child abuse report has been filed with Department of Children and Families but they still plan to file a police report.
+The DCF says they are investigating the incident.